alphagov/govuk-developer-docs/source/manual/review-apps.html.md

 Follow the steps below in order to enable review apps for your GOV.UK application.

-## Create a Heroku account
+## Use the shared Heroku account

-If you don't have a Heroku account yet, please create one using your work email address.

-You can do so on this page: https://signup.heroku.com
+GOV.UK has a [shared Heroku account](heroku.html).
+This can be the owner of the review apps.

 ## Create a new Heroku app via the UI